Atlanta Nursing Home Abuse Attorney

 - Bed sores

 - Decubitus Ulcers

 - Malnutrition or Dehydration

 - Medical Errors

 Nursing home abuse has serious ramifications.
 Elderly residents often experience emotional trauma or physical injury if the abuse is ignored.
 In some cases, the abuse leads to death.
 In most cases of abuse, elderly residents depend on a vigilant family member to notice the signs of abuse and advocate on their behalf.

 Let Us Help

-If you suspect that a loved on has had their legal rights impinged upon, please contact our Atlanta based nursing home abuse law firm, the Bader Law Firm at 678-562-5595.
+If you suspect that a loved on has had their legal rights impinged upon, please contact our Atlanta based nursing home abuse law firm, Bader Scott Injury Lawyers at 678-562-5595.
 Each attorney at Bader Law is an expert with extensive knowledge regarding Georgia’s nursing home abuse law.
 We will fight tirelessly on behalf of your loved one, ensuring proper care, and getting the justice and financial compensation that you deserve.